0xtiby/parse-server-nextjs/README.md

-# Next Parse Auth
+# Parse Server Nextjs

-Next Parse Auth is an authentication library for Next.js that integrates with Parse Server.
+Parse Server Nextjs is an authentication library for Next.js that integrates with Parse Server.
 It provides a complete solution for handling authentication in your Next.js applications, supporting both credentials-based, custom auth adapter and OAuth authentication.

 ## Features